User Research, Information Architecture, & Interaction Design - Financial Services

 Create a consumer facing greenfield financial mobile application in a heavily federal and state regulated sector.

-Replaced a 15 minute process in a physical store requiring assistance from a CSR, into a less than 3 minute process using the mobile app.
+Replaced a 15 minute process requiring a physical store and assistance from a CSR with a 2 minute process using the mobile app.

 The application has an average 4.7 rating (compared to the 3.1 rating of competitors) across the Apple and Play stores.